zmandel/dailybot/README.md

 ### Daily "Scrum" Bot for Microsoft Teams
-Microsoft Power Automate flow for asynchronous Dailys
+Microsoft Power Automate flow for compiling team Dailys.
+Get the team ready for the daily by compiling the data before each daily.

 **Features:**